The broad aims of the expanded international standard are as follows:

 These principles are supported by detailed requirements at two levels:

 Core Requirements – These are minimum entry level requirements that producers must meet in order to become licensed.
-These are the aspects of the standard, which are regarded as fundamental to achieving its objectives and to the credibility of the GoodWeave certification program.
+These are the aspects of the standard, which are regarded as fundamental to achieving its objectives and to the credibility of the GoodWeave label.

 Progress Requirements – These are requirements representing the areas of the standard, which are evolutionary and will be implemented over time.
 Producers must demonstrate efforts towards long-term improvement according to an action plan based on the capabilities and circumstances of individual producers and sites to ensure that producers improve at an achievable, progressive pace.
 The standard thus encourages all producers to work towards continuous improvement in inter-related areas of worker and environmental protection that support GoodWeave’s mission to end child labor.